Skip to content

 prokka --cpus 1 contigs.fasta

-Larger analysis should be executed as a batch job utilizing several cores.
-Sample batch job script (batch_job_file.bash) below.
+Larger analyses should be executed as a batch job utilizing several cores.
+A sample batch job script (batch_job_file.bash) is provided below:

 #!/bin/bash -l